Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Content/Webservices.md

 ﻿## Webservices

-The resource handler shipped with the [Webservices](https://www.nuget.org/packages/GenHTTP.Modules.Webservices/) module allows to easily implement RESTful services.
+The webservice module provides an easy way to implement RESTful services that can be consumed by clients as needed.

+> <span class="note">NOTE</span> Webservices can quickly be created by using a [project template](./templates).

+## Creating a Webservice

 The concept is very similar to popular webservice frameworks such as [JAX-RS](https://github.com/jax-rs):

 ```csharp